jpineda30/Proyect-3/README.md

 ## List of Dependencies and Libraries

 ​
-The application was designed and build by _Creat React App_, programmed through a combination of _JavaScript_ hosted on several _React_ _NPM_ libraries, _pure HTML_, _pure CSS_, one third-party _CSS framework_, and backed by _MongoDB_ and _NoSQL_ Database that uses json*like documents.
-The application is fully functional and hosted in a \_Heroku* external server.
+The application was designed and build by _Creat React App_, programmed through a combination of _JavaScript_ hosted on several _React_ _NPM_ libraries, _pure HTML_, _pure CSS_, and backed by _MongoDB_ _Mongoose, \_NoSQL_ Database that uses json-like documents.
+The application is fully functional and hosted in a _Heroku_ external server.
 ​

 The Full-Stack breakdown of the application is as follows:
 ​

 - [Create React App](https://create-react-app.dev/) is an app that help you builds the initials steps and structure to create a React app.

-- [Bulma](https://bulma.io/) is an open-source free CSS framework for HTML.
-The framework was used in the overall design of the website and its different sections.
   ​
 - [NodeJS](https://nodejs.org/en/) is one of the most widely used local server environments for JavaScript programming.
 NodeJS was used for local server-testing and to handle server and database connections.
   ​